 - Tapeworm: An intestinal parasite obtained by swallowing an infected flea.

-- Murine Typhus: A disease spread by the bite of a rat flea.
+- Murine Typhus: A disease spread by the bite of certain flea species.

-Outdoor fleas live in coastal areas and other places with moderate temperatures and fairly high humidity.
+Fleas live outdoors in coastal areas and places with moderate temperatures and fairly high humidity.

-Outdoor sprays are not needed unless you think there is a large number of adult fleas.
-Apply sprays directly in areas where pests rest such as dog houses, kennels and under decks.
+Outdoor sprays are only necessary for large numbers of adult fleas.
+Apply sprays directly in areas where pets rest such as dog houses, kennels, and under decks.
 Be sure to follow the label instructions carefully.